pottekkat/personal-website/content/daily/11-4-24-airplane-logs.md

 1. I book cheap international flights, which are almost always in the middle of the night, and I sleep.
 2. Cheap flights are always full and cramped to write anything good.
-3. Reading on flights is very effective as it forces you to focus on long-form reading, which is hard to do on land where there's internet and distractions.
+3. Reading on flights instead is very effective as it forces you to focus on long-form reading, which is hard to do on land where there's internet and distractions.

 But today's flight from Singapore to Coimbatore is uncharacteristically empty.
 It might be because they switched the airplane model to an Airbus A321neo, which has more seats than the previous model used on this route.

 I'm also uncharacteristically away from all the loud children and talkative uncles, which put me in a clear mind to read some essays.
 Reading always inspires me to write.
-And when I thought about it, I'm unlikely to find free time this week to reflect on my time spent at the [FOSSASIA Summit](https://eventyay.com/e/55d2a466/) and Hanoi with me jumping on another flight to Pune for the [Kubernetes Community Days](https://kcdpune.in/) tomorrow, so the constraints the metal box in the sky puts me in becomes uncharacteristically enjoyable.
+And when I thought about it, I'm unlikely to find free time this week to reflect on my time spent at the [FOSSASIA Summit](https://eventyay.com/e/55d2a466/) and Hanoi with me jumping on another flight to Pune for the [Kubernetes Community Days](https://kcdpune.in/) tomorrow.
+So, the constraints the metal box in the sky puts me in becomes uncharacteristically enjoyable.

+{{< figure src="/images/11-4-24-airplane-logs/sky.jpeg#center" title="Greetings from the sky!" caption="Somewhere, World - 11th April 2024" link="/images/11-4-24-airplane-logs/sky.jpeg" target="_blank" class="align-center" >}}

 On a side thought, I wonder how people with kids generally pick where to sit on flights.
 Is there data on this?
 Can I use this data to find optimal seats for my future travels?
 And what about the seating algorithm used by IRCTC?
 Can someone who worked on it explain why an eighteen-year-old me could never find a beautiful girl sitting across me like the movies made me believe?
 I get it now; teenage boys are always paired with families going on poorly planned trips, so they can conveniently switch me to a seat four compartments away.